bboard01/FishSlayr/README.md

 # FishSlayR — PWA Setup

 This folder is a complete, installable Progressive Web App.
-Once it's live on GitHub Pages, you can install it on your phone's home screen and it runs like a real app, offline.
+You can install it on your phone's home screen and it runs like a real app, offline.

 ## Files in this folder
 - `index.html` — the whole app (this is what GitHub Pages serves by default)